WQgcx/wqgcx.github.io/index.md

 Here are my [lecture notes](https://wqgcx.github.io/courses/).
 Available for research and non-commercial purposes only.

-## Transport and Travel
+## Travel and Transport

 Here are my [travelogues](https://wqgcx.github.io/transport/).
-Come, explore and enjoy this fantastic and magnificent world of transport and travel!
+Come, explore and enjoy this fantastic and magnificent world of travel and transport!

 ## Contact Me